Fabiokleis/fserver-udp/README.md

   2 -> CONFIRMATION // result
   ...31 bytes -> Protobuf encoded data
 ```

+## Client
+in order to create a client implementation, you must have to send a request message to server containing the file name,
+start receiving file chunks from server and send confirmation for each packet.
+All needed messages types are described
+in [protobuf file](./messages.proto), so every programming languague that has protocol buffers compiler could be a client.

 ## Docker
 to build and test easilly just run: